ewancook/transcriber/README.md

 ### Load DAT File(s)

-Specify the FactoryTalk SE DAT files to  convert by clicking `Load DAT File(s)`.
+Specify the FactoryTalk SE DAT files to transcribe by clicking `Load DAT File(s)`.
 These commonly have the format:

     "DATE START_TIME (Float).DAT"